 After enabling DKIM signing, your public DKIM key will be provided immediately and ExchangeDefender will begin signing outbound messages within one hour.

-You will need to contact your DNS administrator and request that they create the following DNS record:
+You will need to contact your DNS administrator and request that they create the following DNS record for your domains:

-Please contact your DNS administrator, some CNAME records require a period "." at the end of the CNAME target.
+Please note: some CNAME records require a period "." at the end of the CNAME target.

 After your DNS admin has created the DKIM record, please go to this site to validate it: